Soara and the House of Monsters: Volumes

+Anime

+An anime television series adaptation was announced on July 1, 2026.
+The series will be produced by Felix Film and directed by Takaharu Ozaki, with series composition handled by Ayumu Hisao, characters designed by Tomoko Iwasa, and music composed by Hinako Tsubakiyama.
+It is set to premiere in 2027.

 Reception

 Soara and the House of Monsters was nominated for the Next Manga Award in the Best Web Manga category in 2022 and 2023, and for the Japan Society and Anime NYC's first American Manga Awards in the Best New Manga category in 2024.

 The manga has been well received by critics.
 Christopher Farris and Rebecca Silverman, both writing for Anime News Network, appreciated its themes of prejudice and understanding how all living things share in basic needs and comforts, without feeling too heavy-handed in its delivery.
 Farris found it refreshing to see a new take on the fantasy genre, with appealing and "hog-wild" house designs, and fun solutions to their problems, although felt a disconnect in the "before-and-after" visuals due to the monsters' homes often being demolished and rebuilt rather than renovated; Silverman also liked the artwork, calling it a "triumph of fantasy building".
 The Japanese entertainment news site Magmix also enjoyed the art of the houses, calling them "fantastic and powerful", and good at immersing the reader in the setting.